triberay/gradle-liferay-docker-plugin/README.md

 [![Build Status](https://travis-ci.org/triberay/gradle-liferay-docker-plugin.svg?branch=master)](https://travis-ci.org/triberay/gradle-liferay-docker-plugin)

-a simple plugin to use docker in a Liferay Workspace
+a simple gradle plugin to quickly setup and start using docker in a Liferay Workspace